 Without solid data, you can’t be sure you’re actually meeting sustainability and business goals—nor can you effectively promote your initiatives and grow your brand’s reputation for sustainability.
 Stakeholders expect more than anecdotal storytelling and want hard data that demonstrates your commitments and actions are meaningful.
 Collecting data also becomes invaluable in demonstrating the continued business case for maintaining your sustainability strategy.

-As part of your overall strategy, outline how you will track and measure the implementation and outcomes of your sustainability initiatives.
-When you do this, take transparency and disclosure expectations into consideration, too.
+As part of your overall strategy, outline how you will track and measure the implementation and returns of your sustainability initiatives.
+When you do this, take transparency and disclosure expectations into consideration, too, as part of your reputation management.
 From actual cost savings and reductions in energy usage to employee engagement and productivity, there are a number of ways to collect the data you need to refine your initiatives, ensure compliance, and showcase the positive social and environmental impact you’re making.

 5. Tell your story